mariamarchwicka/periodicity_of_links/README.md

 ### Versions

-There are two versions of the script in the repository.
-The version [verbose_periodicity.sage](verbose_periodicity.sage) was used for calculations and tests.
-The another version - [periodicity.sage](periodicity.sage) - is free of tests fragments and more easy to read.
+There are two scripts in the repository. [verbose_periodicity.sage](verbose_periodicity.sage) was used for calculations and tests and depends on [periodicity.sage](periodicity.sage).

 ### Running in terminal